 - Optimal building operation leads to a more sustainable laboratory by adding recycling options throughout your space for safe disposal of waste.

-These small steps add up to big changes over the course of a year and can be instituted without a great deal of trouble or upset from staff.
+These small steps add up to big changes over the course of a year.
+Furthermore, they can be instituted without a great deal of trouble or upset from staff.

 Create an Energy Management Plan

-Defining your ideal energy usage, and consistently looking for ways to maximize your usage can be as straightforward as shifting how often the air is exchanged within the building.
-While you must be cautious to ensure that laboratory workers are always breathing safe air, there are downtimes during the day when there are fewer people in the building when air exchanges can be scaled back dramatically.
+Defining your ideal energy usage, and consistently looking for ways to maximize your usage is simple as shifting how often the air is exchanged within the building.
+While you must be cautious to ensure that laboratory workers are always breathing safe air, there are downtimes during the day when there are fewer people in the building.
+Therefore, during these periods, air exchanges can be scaled back dramatically.

 The reduced heating and cooling, as well as cutback in air circulation, create a compelling picture for change over the course of a year or more.
-There will be some upfront cost to upgrade systems or building infrastructure, but the payoff comes with a more sustainable and habitable workspace.
+Upfront costs to upgrade systems or building infrastructure will always be there.
+Nevertheless, the payoff comes with a more sustainable and habitable workspace.

 Create Your Perfect Green Laboratory

-Learn more about creating a sustainable lab when you work with the laboratory designers at OnePointe Solutions, where you will find everything you need to outfit your lab.
+Learn more about creating a sustainable lab when you work with the laboratory designers at OnePointe Solutions.
+Here you will find everything you need to outfit your lab.
 From casework to fume hoods and flooring, OnePointe Solutions offers a range of colors and styles to meet your needs.

 Contact us today at (866) 612-7312 for a lab design cost analysis.
 We offer complimentary on-sites and detailed drawings with all price requests.